Guillermo Gallego: Research

 Gallego, in his early research, explored how companies could smoothly recover from production schedule disruptions, and on integrating inventory control and vehicle routing to optimize distribution systems.
 His 1993 collaborative work presented a new proof of Scarf's ordering rule for the newsboy problem and extended its analysis to scenarios in inventory management, including the recourse case, fixed ordering costs, random yields, and multi-item competition for scarce resources.
 In the following year, he proposed dynamic pricing strategies for inventory management in industries with time-constrained sales, stochastic and price-sensitive demand, using intensity control, obtaining structural monotonicity, closed-form solutions, and extensions to more complex scenarios.
-Moreover, in 1995, he addressed the optimization of pricing strategies for industries facing fixed stock and finite horizon challenges.
+On 1995, he addressed the optimization of pricing strategies for industries facing fixed stock and finite horizon challenges.
 The study determined the optimal timing of mark-ups or mark-downs based on stochastic demand and price sensitivity to maximize revenues.

 Gallego's 1997 work proposed stochastic pricing strategies to optimize network revenue management problems, deriving asymptotic optimality results for simple policies.
 In 2001, he explored optimal inventory control policies, such as state-dependent (s, S) and base-stock policies, considering advance demand information, aiming to improve revenue, capacity use, and operational performance in stochastic inventory systems.
 In 2008, he explored the strategic use of callable products, analyzing their role in generating riskless additional revenue in the context of revenue management problems.
-Through this research, he also provided optimal pricing and booking strategies, with potential extensions to multifare structures, network models, and other industries.
 While investigating the assortment optimization problems under the nested logit model in 2014, he demonstrated that the problem is polynomial solvability for the standard model, and proposed heuristic strategies for NP-hard cases.
 Later in 2016, he introduced a Markov chain choice model for assortment planning, approximating discrete choice models, optimizing assortments, and offering insights into substitution behavior.

+In 2022, he presented a learning algorithm for a firm to optimize revenue through personalized pricing for various consumer types over a finite selling period, using a primal-dual formulation to explicitly learn the dual optimal solution and overcoming the curse of dimensionality.
+His more recent work has focused on personalized pricing and personalized assortment optimization.

 In 2019, Gallego authored a book titled Revenue Management and Pricing Analytics with H. Topaloglu.
 Through this book, he bridged the disparity between current research findings and well-established literature within the field.
 Georgia Perakis from Massachusetts Institute of Technology, in her review of the book said "The book by Gallego and Topaloglu provides a fresh, up-to-date and in depth treatment of revenue management and pricing.
 It fills an important gap as it covers not only traditional revenue management topics but also new and important topics such as revenue management under customer choice as well as pricing under competition and online learning."
 She also lauded the book's ability to cater to a diverse range of readers, from advanced undergraduates to those pursuing masters and PhD degrees.
-In 2022, he presented a learning algorithm for a firm to optimize revenue through personalized pricing for various consumer types over a finite selling period, using a primal-dual formulation to explicitly learn the dual optimal solution and overcoming the curse of dimensionality.
-His more recent work has focused on personalized pricing and personalized assortment optimization.